 Please avoid over-the-phone quotes

 Given the above information, it’s hard to see how someone could quote you on a new system without ever visiting your home.
 Believe it or not, some companies actually do this!

-We think over-the-phone quotes are a bad practice that increase your risk of getting an HVAC system that's the wrong size and type for your home.
+We think over-the-phone quotes are a bad practice that increases your risk of getting an HVAC system that’s the wrong size and type for your home.